 The future was bright and we were destined for glory.

 Unfortunately our ambitions exceeded our talents and when the Internet shifted from chasing eyeballs to demanding profits, we were ill-prepared for the bubble popping.
+At its peak our portal offered free e-mail, local news, online shopping, classifieds, chat, weather, music, banner ads.
+We also had partnerships with companies like Picsearch to help us improve our other vertical search results.

 It turned out sponsoring racing events didn't back out when investors backed away from the web.